-grid view In RM Browser and RM Concept, a view that lets you view multiple requirements in a table-like list.
+grid view A view that lets you view multiple requirements in a table-like list.
 The column headings represent attributes of the requirements.

 group A collection of individual users grouped into a functional category.
 Access rights can be assigned to a group and all members of the group.
 If users have been assigned to a project through a group, they inherit the group access rights, unless they have been explicitly granted or denied access.